Example: Docs as Code with Sphinx

 Sphinx uses reStructuredText as a markup language to generate documentation content.
 Among further advantages, Sphinx allows you to produce your documentation in different formats, including HTML, LaTeX and ePub.
 You can also use one of the multiple extensions developed by the community to extend its functionality.

 To begin setting up your project, you will first need an account on Codeberg.
-If you do not already have one, follow the instructions provided under Your First Steps on Codeberg.
+If you don't already have one, follow the instructions provided under Your First Steps on Codeberg.

 This guide assumes that you already have Git installed on your machine.
-If this is not the case, please proceed as described in the article Install Git.
+If you don't, you can install git as described in the article Install Git.

-Before proceeding with this task, you should make sure that you have "pip" and "python" installed on your machine.
-To perform a preliminary check, type the following commands in your terminal:
+Before starting, you should make sure that you have pip and Python 3 installed on your machine.
+To check, type the following commands in your terminal:

 $ pip --version